 Yes, everyone knows sheis the first woman to serve as the Speaker of the US House of Representatives.
 However, only a few consider Nancy Pelosi’s biography which is quite interesting.

-Now, without further ado, let’s begin first with Nancy Pelosi’s Wiki, followed by her table of content before her FULL STORY.
+Now, without further ado, let’s begin first with Nancy Pelosi’s Wiki, followed by her FULL STORY.

 Nancy Pelosi Biography